This bank will have right of first refusal –

 In short, Cincinnati is the poster child for unstable race relations in America; FAU aims to change that by helping create the Greater Cincinnati Community Reinvestment Coalition.

-Based on our membership in the National Community Reinvestment Coalition (NCRC)
+Using our membership in the National Community Reinvestment Coalition (NCRC)